pandorabots/pandorabots.github.io/_articles/simplefaqprocess.md

 Make sure that all the questions you've listed actually map to the same answer.
 For instance, you might want to provide a different answer to "I'm having problems signing up", such as "Please contact our support staff at XXX-XXX-XXXX".

-*Note*: using a chatbot to solicit more information from your customer to identify a problem is a different chatbot use case [use pizzabot pattern article here].
+*Note*: using a chatbot to solicit more information from your customer to identify a problem is a different chatbot use case.
 These approaches can be combined into a single Pandorabots though!

 ## Step 2: Develop Canonical Forms